iQua/days/README.md

 configuration files are used, modify the `duration` of each flow.
 Otherwise, modify the `duration` of the PacketSource directly.

-Second, modify the final
+Second, modify the total
 simulation time:

 ```
 sim.step_by(Duration::from_secs(20));
 ```

-where this `step_by` function will either in the example file or in the `/due/src/topos/topo.rs`.
+where this `step_by()` function will either in the example file or in the `/due/src/topos/topo.rs`.